Keeping people warm at home

 Why is it so important?

-Cold homes severely affect mental and physical wellbeing – from respiratory disease to depression.
-With many people unable to afford to heat their energy inefficient homes,
+Cold homes impact on both the mental and physical wellbeing - from respiratory disease to depression.
+With many people unable to afford to heat their energy inefficient homes.
+Cold homes and fuel poverty make up a significant proportion of the costs for the NHS and society as a result of poor quality housing 4.

 What do we want to see?

-- Tax incentives to encourage homeowners to bring their homes up to standard
+- Tax incentives to encourage homeowners to bring their homes up to standard, such as reductions in VAT for energy efficiency home improvement measures.

 We’re campaigning for change

-We are also working with our members to update CIEH excess cold enforcement guidance.
+We are also working with our members to update CIEH excess cold enforcement guidance, which is due to be published later in 2019.